GEMTASK/shared-components/react-desktop/public/webdav/Let's Build a Language.md

 ### Expressions

 A core concept of many programming languages is an *expression*.
 Anything that results in a value is considered an expression.
 The expression `5`, for example, results in the value `5`.
-The expression `1 + 2 * 3` results in the value `7` (because of operator precedence).
+The expression `1 + 2 * 3` results in the value `7` because of operator precedence.

 ### Tokens